Updated April 14, 2026

 Keep copies (paper or digital) of your passport, Iqama, KAUST ID, health insurance details, emergency contacts, and any critical medical information in a safe and quickly accessible place at home and in the cloud.

-The app provides the Emergency Action Guide for what to do in specific hazards, a linked Useful Contact List with tap-to-call numbers, and an Emergency Kit checklist for field trips and remote travel.
+The KAUSTCentral app provides the Emergency Action Guide for what to do in specific hazards, a linked Useful Contact List with tap-to-call numbers, and an Emergency Kit checklist for field trips and remote travel.
+Additional resources are available on the HSE website: http://hse.kaust.edu.sa

 How to Seek Support